Construction of Brooks-Lindenstrauss kernels on affine buildings of arbitrary reduced type, with applications: Introduction

 \end{enumerate} \end{main_theorem} Such kernels were first constructed by Sh.~Brooks and E.~Lindenstrauss in \cite{BrooksLindenstrauss2010, BrooksLindenstrauss2013, BrooksLindenstrauss2014} for homogeneous trees and next by Z.~Shem-Tov in \cite{Shem-Tov2022} for affine buildings of type $\tilde{A}_r$ with $r \geqslant 2$.
 Our construction works for any affine building of reduced type and our kernel differs from the one in \cite{Shem-Tov2022}.

 Let us briefly comment on the proof of Theorem \ref{th - kernel intro}.
 To construct the kernel we seek for building blocks satisfying \eqref{en:0:1} and \eqref{en:0:2}.
-For this purpose in the case of homogeneous trees, Sh.~Brooks and E.~Lindenstrauss used a fundamental solution to the discrete wave equation.
+For this purpose in the case of homogeneous trees, Sh.~Brooks and E.~Lindenstrauss used a fundamental solution to a discrete wave equation.
 Notice that, on real hyperbolic spaces, fundamental solutions to the shifted wave equation are known to possess similar properties (see for instance \cite{Tataru2001}).
 Therefore we introduce a discrete multitemporal wave equation on affine buildings which is the analog of the system studied by M.A.~Semenov-Tian-Shansky \cite{Semenov1976} on non-compact symmetric spaces.
-We consider a particular non-trivial solution to this equation and show that it satisfies finite propagation speed and uniform exponential space-time decay (see Theorem \ref{thm:2:3}).
-Inspired by Sh.~Brooks and E.~Lindenstrauss \cite{BrooksLindenstrauss2010, BrooksLindenstrauss2013, BrooksLindenstrauss2014}, we define a kernel satisfying \eqref{en:0:1}, \eqref{en:0:2}, and \eqref{en:0:3}.
+A systematic study of the system, including scattering theory, is the subject of the forthcoming paper \cite{AnkerAtAll2026}.
+In this article, we consider a particular non-trivial solution to this equation and show that it satisfies finite propagation speed and uniform exponential space-time decay (see Theorem \ref{thm:2:3}).
+Inspired by Sh.~Brooks and E.~Lindenstrauss \cite{BrooksLindenstrauss2010, BrooksLindenstrauss2013, BrooksLindenstrauss2014}, we define a kernel satisfying Theorem \ref{th - kernel intro}\eqref{en:0:1}--\eqref{en:0:3}.
 The last property is proved by a careful study of its Gelfand--Fourier transform on the spectrum $\Sigma$.
 Lastly let us note again that the statement of Theorem \ref{th - kernel intro} and its proof make no use of any group action.